argentsea/docfx/tutorials/configuration.md

 Geo-dispersed deployments and SDLC staging processes require application deployments in many distinct environments.
 Managing configurations in each environment is already a challenge.
 Worse, sharded data sets can create a very large number of connections, amplifying the configuration problem further.
 Then, scale-out of read and write endpoints doubles the number of connections.
 In the end, there can be a lot of connections to manage.

 ArgentSea is designed to make this potentially large number connections manageable.
-Using the configuration architecture in .NET core and a unique *configuration hierarchy*, ArgentSea allows application changes to be promoted through staging environments and deployed into multiple production environments.
+Using the configuration architecture in .NET core and a unique *Hereditary Configuration Hierarchy*, ArgentSea allows application changes to be promoted through staging environments and deployed into multiple production environments.
 It does this while storing passwords securely and without the need for messy transformations.

 ## ArgentSea Data Connections